-CO Upon completion of this course the students will be able PSOs \mathbf{CL} to: Addressed CO - 1 understand the importance of reading as part of a creative PSO - 1 U writer's development.
-CO - 2 engage analytically and critically with a range of literary PSO - 2 Ap and media texts.
-CO - 3 recognise how critical reading supplies writers with PSO - 2 An inspiration and ideas.
-CO - 4 engage with the modes of reading and writing practice.
-PSO - 2 Ap CO - 5 become familiar with the publishing process in the literary PSO - 1 С market and improve as a writer by submitting work to literary journals and participating in the writing community.
+CO Upon completion of this course the students will be able PSOs CL to: Addressed CO - understand the importance of reading as part of a creative PSO - 1 U 1 writer's development.
+CO - engage analytically and critically with a range of literary and PSO - 2 Ap 2 media texts.
+CO - recognise how critical reading supplies writers with inspiration PSO - 2 An 3 and ideas.
+CO - engage with the modes of reading and writing practice.
+PSO - 2 Ap 4 CO - become familiar with the publishing process in the literary PSO - 1 С 5 market and improve as a writer by submitting work to literary journals and participating in the writing community.